Updated July 23, 2013

 - Infliximab (Remicade) is an anti-tumor agent prescribed for people who do not respond to other medications.

 - Rectal enemas

-Goals of treatment in UC are to achieve remission of symptoms, to avoid a flare-up, and to improve a patient's quality of life.
-Oftentimes, patients will find they are able to achieve remission using one UC medication.
+Goals of treatment in UC are to achieve remission of symptoms, to avoid flare-ups, and to improve a patient's quality of life.
+Often, patients will find they are able to achieve remission using only one UC medication.
 But other patients will need to try more than one, or use more than one medication at a time to achieve and maintain remission.
-UC patients also need to be made aware that these medications are not fast acting.
-It can often take 2-4 weeks, or more, before a patient sees any sort of response to the medication.
+UC patients also need to realize that these medications are not fast acting.
+It can often take two to four weeks, or sometimes longer, before a patient sees a response to the medication.